Skip to main content

 Coming Next Month

-In our March report, we will break down February permit data alongside early spring storm forecasts from the National Weather Service.
-If hail season arrives early (as NWS models currently suggest), we expect a significant acceleration in Tarrant and Dallas County permits through Q2.
+In our March report, we will break down February filing data alongside early spring storm forecasts from the National Weather Service.
+If hail season arrives early (as NWS models currently suggest), we expect a significant acceleration in Tarrant and Dallas County filings through Q2.

 Want to get ahead of the curve?
 Explore exclusive roofing leads in Fort Worth or see what's available in Dallas.

-Disclaimer: Permit data referenced in this article is sourced from public records and may not reflect the current property status.
-Homeowner information is drawn from public county records.
+Disclaimer: Filing data referenced in this article is sourced from county records and may not reflect the current property status.
+Homeowner information is drawn from county records.

 Get matched with motivated homeowners